Deep Run High School

 Deep Run High School is a part magnet high school in Henrico County, Virginia, United States.
 It is named after Deep Run School, one of Henrico County's first schools which was a two-room schoolhouse that can still be found on the grounds of Short Pump Elementary School.
-The school had approximately over 1,700 students and over 76 faculty members during the 2015-16 school year.
+The school had approximately 1,900 students and over 135 faculty members during the 2022-2023 school year.
 About 200 students are part of the Center for Information Technology, a highly competitive magnet program open to all county residents.

+Deep Run is consistently highly ranked.

+In the 2023 rankings, U.S. News & World Report, which ranked 17,680 schools, ranked Deep Run High School #1 in Henrico County, #3 in the Richmond metro area, #11 in Virginia, #90 in national magnet high schools, and #567 nationally.
+Despite having a robust and very competitive Center for Information Technology enrolling 50-60 students per grade, Deep Run HS was not mentioned on the US News best STEM high school list, perhaps due to not being classified as a “STEM school.”

 History

 Deep Run High School was named after one of Henrico County's first schools: Deep Run School.
 Deep Run School was a two-room schoolhouse that can still be found on the grounds of Short Pump Elementary School.
-Deep Run High School is a celebration of Henrico County's 300th year of excellence.

 In 2002, Deep Run opened its doors solely to freshmen and sophomores as the newest member of Henrico County's public schools.
 While freshmen entered from neighboring middle schools (Short Pump Middle School and Pocahontas Middle School), incoming sophomores predominantly transferred from John Randolph Tucker High School.
 Deep Run reached full capacity during its 2004–2005 academic year and graduated its first class on June 16, 2005.

 In 2007, Deep Run became overcrowded due to increased buildup of surrounding areas.
 To alleviate the problem, during the summer of 2008, six trailers were placed on school property for the 2008–2009 school year.
 They were removed during the summer of 2010, when Glen Allen High School was opened.

-Aaron Spence, Deep Run's first principal, resigned during the summer of 2008 to take over as Director of Curriculum and Instruction in Chesterfield County.
-Former Head Football Coach Lenny Pritchard was named acting principal for the 2008–2009 school year, and was subsequently appointed by the school board in April 2009 to remain principal.

-On July 23, 2008, Sarah Palin came to Deep Run for a Republican rally.
-Over 8,000 people attended the event, which was held in the school's football stadium.

-In 2012, Deep Run was selected as the 14th "Top School" in Virginia as ranked by U.S. News & World Report.
-The same report ranked Deep Run 283rd in the United States.
-In 2013, Deep Run was selected as the 12th "Top School" in Virginia and the 265th best school in the United States.
-In 2016, Deep Run was named as the 8th "Top School" in Virginia and the 278th best school in the United States.